 What is the effect of a layout optimized according to material flows?

 Let’s take a look at how it pays off to design layouts according to material flows.
 Consistent adherence to the flow principle results in a production facility geared to the customer.
 Carefully structured production and logistics spaces serve to reduce transport times.
 That is reflected in enhanced efficiency.
 The employees also benefit, because unnecessary movements are eliminated, and necessary movements are minimized.
 Order and transparency can only arise in a suitable work environment.
-Another benefit lies in the minimization of handling processes.
-Consequently, floor space can be used more effectively for production and assembly, rather than being wasted to store WIP in production areas and at the assembly lines.
-Throughput times are lower, productivity increases.
+Another benefit lies in the minimization of material handling processes.
+Consequently, floor space can be used more effectively for manufacturing and assembly, rather than being wasted to store WIP in manufacturing areas and at the assembly lines.
+Throughput times are lower, productivity increases, and costs decrease.

 Efficient processes are not just a coincidence.